July 3, 2014

 April 21, 2014

-The hospital is Sebastopol’s largest employer, with some 240 employees, and the loss of those jobs would translate to a total economic loss of roughly $43 million for the local economy, assuming another hospital or large-scale employer doesn’t replace Palm Drive, according to Dr. Robert Eyler, professor and director for the Center of Regional Economic Analysis at Sonoma State University.
+The hospital is Sebastopol’s largest employer, with some 240 employees, of which about 100 are full-time equivalent, and the loss of those jobs would translate to a total economic loss of roughly $18.1 million for the local economy, assuming another hospital or large-scale employer doesn’t replace Palm Drive, according to Dr. Robert Eyler, professor and director for the Center of Regional Economic Analysis at Sonoma State University.

 April 14, 2014